kkredit/scramble-squares-solver/README.md

 A couple years ago I spent Thanksgiving at a friend's house.
 They had this puzzle sitting on the table and it looked pretty simple--just arrange these pieces so all the shapes line up.
-I spent hours with it, and got within one piece about ten different ways, but could never solve it!
-I figured it wouldn't be hard for a computer though...
+I spent hours with it, and got within one piece about ten different ways, but could never solve it.
+I figured it wouldn't be hard for a computer though, and got to work.

 # The Puzzle